USS O-12: Design

+Construction

+O-12's keel was laid down on 6 March 1916, by the Lake Torpedo Boat Company, in Bridgeport, Connecticut.
+She was launched on 29 September 1917, sponsored by Mrs. Marguerite Cummings, wife of Homer S. Cummings, and commissioned on 18 October 1918.

 Service history

-The submarine's keel was laid down on 6 March 1916 by the Lake Torpedo Boat Company in Bridgeport, Connecticut.
-O-12 was launched on 29 September 1917, sponsored by Mrs. Homer S. Cummings, and commissioned on 18 October 1918.
-O-12 spent much of her career as a unit of Submarine Division 1, based at Coco Solo, Panama Canal Zone.
+O-12 spent much of her career as a unit of Submarine Division 1, based at Coco Solo, in the Panama Canal Zone.

+When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-73.

 In 1921, she was awarded a Battle Efficiency Pennant and trophy for gunnery (gun and torpedo).
-She decommissioned on 17 June 1924 after just five and a half years of service, and was placed in reserve at the Philadelphia Navy Yard.
+She decommissioned on 17 June 1924, after just five and a half years of service, and was placed in reserve at the Philadelphia Naval Yard.

 Nautilus Arctic Expedition

-Struck from the Naval Vessel Register on 29 July 1930, ex-O-12 transferred to the United States Shipping Board for conversion by the Philadelphia Navy Yard.
-She was leased at the rate of one dollar per year to Lake and Danenhower, Inc., of Bridgeport, Connecticut, for use on Hubert Wilkins's and Lincoln Ellsworth's Arctic Expedition of geophysical investigation.
+Struck from the Naval Vessel Register on 29 July 1930, ex-O-12 transferred to the United States Shipping Board (USSB), for conversion by the Philadelphia Navy Yard.
+She was leased at the rate of one dollar per year to Lake and Danenhower, Inc., of Bridgeport, for use on Hubert Wilkins's and Lincoln Ellsworth's Arctic Expedition of geophysical investigation.
 The lease required that she either be returned to the Navy for disposal, or scuttled in at least 1200 ft of water.